AmanTechWiz/AmanTechWiz/README.md

 ---

-"Don't chase the win; outpace the previous version.
+"Don't chase the win ... outpace the previous version.
 Success is just a side effect!"